FAQs – click the question for the explanation.

 • Discretionary extras include: Floral tributes, newspaper notices, service sheets, etc.

-See the Product Option page for a typical funeral cost
+See the Funeral Cost page for a typical funeral cost

 How do I pay?

-We may request a deposit to cover the disbursements (e.g. clergy, cemetery, crematorium fees) and up to half of the funeral director's fees.
+We will request a deposit to cover the disbursements (e.g. clergy, cemetery, crematorium fees) and up to half of the funeral director's fees.
 An itemised invoice is sent out after the funeral for the balance to be settled.
-Payment is made by cheque or debit / credit card.
+Payment is made by cheque, debit / credit card or BACS transfer.

 What if I cannot pay?